proitservices/elmo_embedding_api/README.md

 # elmo_embedding_api
 Drop in replacement for openai ada

-Reason - local is good
+Reason - local is good;
-limits - you can create a 1024 dimensional embeddings for your application and only your box is the limit tested - 9383 tokens in 2min 33 sec on 8 core i7 machine
+limits - you can create a 1024 dimensional embeddings for your application and only your box is the limit; tested - 9383 tokens in 2min 33 sec on 8 core i7 machine;

 how to start it up